NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 Acid-related diseases

-Increased gastric acidity is a condition that accompanies gastritis, gastroesophageal reflux disease (GERD), peptic ulcer-like dyspepsia, and peptic ulcer disease.
+Increased stomach acidity is a condition that accompanies gastritis, gastroesophageal reflux disease (GERD), ulcer-like dyspepsia, and peptic ulcer disease.

 Ulcers

-Duodenal ulcer and gastric ulcer are known as peptic ulcer and are open lesions on the mucous membrane.
-The two main causes of ulcers are non-steroidal anti-inflammatory drugs and Helicobacter pylori bacteria.
-Once formed, the ulcer becomes a prerequisite for increased damage to the mucosa, provoked by the high acidity and the enzyme pepsin contained in the gastric juice.
+Duodenal ulcers and gastric ulcers are known as peptic ulcers and are open lesions on the mucosa.
+The two main causes of ulcers are nonsteroidal anti-inflammatory drugs and the bacterium Helicobacter pylori.
+Once formed, the ulcer becomes a prerequisite for increasing damage to the mucosa, provoked by the high acidity and the enzyme pepsin contained in the gastric juice.

-Therefore, one of the therapeutic approaches is to reduce the acidity of the environment, which leads to a reduction of the direct aggressive effect, and also to the indirect effect of reducing the activity of pepsin, which is active in a highly acidic environment (pH 1-2) .
+Therefore, one of the therapeutic approaches is to reduce the acidity of the environment, which leads to a reduction in the direct aggressive effect, as well as the indirect effect of reducing the activity of pepsin, which is active in a highly acidic environment (pH 1-2) .

 Gastroesophageal reflux disease (GERD)

-The condition affects up to 30% of the population in European countries and is caused by gastric contents entering the esophagus.
+The condition affects up to 30% of the population in European countries and is caused by the entry of gastric contents into the esophagus.
 Unlike the gastric mucosa, the esophagus is not resistant to the highly acidic and aggressive environment characteristic of gastric juice, and this leads to its damage and the appearance of symptoms that reduce the quality of life of patients.

-The most important element of the anti-reflux barrier is the lower esophageal sphincter (LES) , which is an involuntary muscle structure that, when shortened, prevents the passage of stomach contents in the opposite direction (reflux) from the stomach to the esophagus.
-The cause of gastroesophageal reflux is transient relaxation of the DES, in which spontaneous, unprovoked by ingestion of food, the DES relaxes for a prolonged period of time.
+The most important element of the antireflux barrier is the lower esophageal sphincter (LES) , which is an involuntary muscular structure that, when contracted, prevents the passage of gastric contents in the opposite direction (reflux) from the stomach to the esophagus.
+The cause of gastroesophageal reflux is the transient relaxation of the LES, in which the LES relaxes spontaneously, unprovoked by food ingestion, for a prolonged period of time.

-Most preparations rely on one mechanism, namely the reduction of the acidity of the environment, which they achieve in three different ways:
+Most preparations rely on one mechanism, namely reducing the acidity of the environment, which they achieve in three different ways:

-- Neutralizing the acidity of the gastric juice with alkaline compounds ( this is how antacids work) .
-The effect is quick but short-lived and has no healing effect on the mucous membrane.
+- Neutralizing the acidity of gastric juice with alkaline compounds ( this is how antacids work) .
+The effect is quick, but short-lived and has no healing effect on the mucous membrane.

 - Reducing the production of hydrochloric acid (HCl) by blocking the interaction of histamine with the histamine H2-receptors of the parietal cells in the stomach ( this is how H2-blockers such as ranitidine, famotidine, cimetidine, etc. work)

-- Irreversible blocking of the enzyme system known as the proton pump of the stomach ( this is how proton pump inhibitors, PPIs work: omeprazole, pantoprazole, esomeprazole, rabeprazole, etc.)
+- Irreversible blocking of the enzyme system known as the stomach's proton pump ( this is how proton pump inhibitors, PPIs, work: omeprazole, pantoprazole, esomeprazole, rabeprazole, etc.)

-To date, proton pump inhibitors (PPIs) are the most commonly used therapy in patients with GERD.
-However, it has been found that not all patients respond satisfactorily to this type of treatment and that nearly 35% of patients require additional intervention to control symptoms.
-In addition to the lack of sufficient effect, long-term administration of proton pump inhibitors can lead to unwanted effects due to altered bacterial flora as a result of altered stomach acidity.
+To date, proton pump inhibitors (PPIs) are the most commonly used therapy for patients with GERD.
+However, it has been found that not all patients respond satisfactorily to this type of treatment and that approximately 35% of patients require additional intervention to control symptoms.
+In addition to the lack of sufficient effect, prolonged use of proton pump inhibitors can lead to undesirable effects due to altered bacterial flora as a result of altered gastric acidity.

-With long-term use of PPIs, the following are described:
+With prolonged use of PPIs, the following have been described:

 - change in the absorption of vitamins and minerals;